Josep Borrell: Early life and career

-Josep (or José) Borrell i Fontelles was born on 24 April 1947 in the Catalan village of La Pobla de Segur, province of Lleida, near the Pyrenees, son of Joan Borrell (father) and Luisa Fontelles Doll (mother).
+Josep (or José) Borrell Fontelles was born on 24 April 1947 in the Catalan village of La Pobla de Segur, province of Lleida, near the Pyrenees, son of Joan Borrell (father) and Luisa Fontelles Doll (mother).
 He grew up in the village, where his father owned a small bakery.
 His paternal grandparents were Spanish immigrants in Argentina, where they ran a bakery in the city of Mendoza, close to the General San Martín Park.
 They returned to Spain when Joan Borrell, Josep's father, was eight years old.
 Borrell's father arrived in Spain just before the outbreak of the Spanish Civil War and afterwards he would never leave his village of La Pobla de Segur.

 After completing primary education, the remote location of his village led Josep Borrell to be home-schooled with aid from his mother and a retired teacher, taking the official Baccalaureate exams at the Lleida high school.
-He continued his higher education thanks to several scholarships, including from the March Foundation and the Fulbright Program.
+He continued his higher education thanks to several scholarships, including from the Juan March Foundation and the Fulbright Program.
 In 1964 he moved to Barcelona to study industrial engineering, but left after a year in 1965 to study aeronautical engineering at the Technical University of Madrid (UPM), graduating in 1969.
 In the summer of 1969 Borrell worked as volunteer at the Gal On kibbutz in Israel, where he met his future French wife Caroline Mayeur, from whom he is now divorced.

-During this time he also began to study a bachelor's degree and later a PhD in economics at the Complutense University of Madrid (UCM).
+During this time, he also began to study for a bachelor's degree and later a PhD in economics at the Complutense University of Madrid (UCM).
 Borrell also holds a master's degree in applied mathematics (operations research) from Stanford University in Palo Alto (California, US), and a postgraduate in energy economics from the French Institute of Petroleum in Paris (France).
 In May 1976 Borrell defended his PhD thesis in economics at the UCM.

 From 1972 to 1982 he lectured in mathematics at the Higher Technical School of Aeronautical Engineering of the UPM.
 In 1982 he was appointed associate professor of Business Mathematics at the University of Valladolid.
 From 1975 to 1982 he also worked for Cepsa, employed at the company's Department of Systems and Information Engineering; he combined this activity with the teaching of university classes and involvement in local politics.